Multi-Cycle Assignment Problems with Rotational Diversity: Maintaining Rotational Diversity

-The central idea to maintain rotational diversity is to manipulate the values contributing to the objective of the inner assignment problem (see \figref{fig:mat_combination}).
+The central idea for maintaining rotational diversity is the manipulation of the values contributing to the objective of the inner assignment problem (see \figref{fig:mat_combination}).
 This adjustment steers the optimization process towards an assignment which is balancing profit maximization and making diverse assignments.
 The adjustment is made according to a strategy and the state of the available resources, that is tasks and agents available in the current cycle, and their affinities.

 Before introducing different adjustment strategies, we describe the mechanism to calculate the affinities and the affinity pressure, and the relevance of their values.